godwinnwalozie/godwinnwalozie/README.md

-# Hi, I'm Godwin! 👋 😎
+# Hi, I'm Godwin!
+My friends call me Mazi👋 😎

 ## 🚀 About Me
-Data - driven , detailed oriented,voracious learner, a knack for numbers, tech savvy, change champion and a business leader.
+Data - driven , detailed oriented, voracious learner, a knack for numbers, tech savvy, change champion and a business leader.

 Career-wise, I have over 14 years of combined work experience in the consulting, B2B IT SaaS Industry .
 Have held progressive roles in Sales - Revenue Operations, Data and Business Intelligence and Strategy.